unnikrishnangg/unnikrishnangg.github.io/_posts/2020-05-22-recovering-ssh-public-key-with-the-private-key.md

 layout: post
 guid: 'https://devopslife.io/?p=135'
 permalink: /recovering-ssh-public-key-with-the-private-key/
+description: 'Recovering ssh public key using the private key.
+This is useful when we are trying to add our public key to authorized_keys somewhere else and we can generate the public key directly even if we miss the public key we generated earlier.'
 categories:
     - Linux
+    - SSH
 tags:
     - 'find deleted public key'
     - 'find public key with private'